Zabul Province: Education

 The overall literacy rate (6+ years of age) increased from 1% in 2005 to 19% in 2011.

 The overall net enrollment rate (6–13 years of age) fell from 31.3% in 2005 to 5% in 2011.

 Demographics

-As of 2021, the total population of the province is about 850,000, which is mostly a rural tribal society.
-According to the Naval Postgraduate School, the population is primarily Pashtun, sprinkled throughout around 2,500 remote villages.
-Major tribal groups include the Tokhi and Hotaki Ghilji and the Noorzai and Panjpai Durrani.
+As of 2021, the total population of the province is about 391,150, which is mostly a rural tribal society.
+According to the Naval Postgraduate School, the population is primarily Pashtuns, sprinkled throughout around 2,500 remote villages.
+Major tribal groups include the Tokhi, Hotak, Nasar, Kharoti, Taraki, Ghilji and the Noorzai and Panjpai Durrani.

 Pashto is the dominant language in the area.
 The people of Zabul are overwhelmingly Sunni Muslim.
 Primary occupations within Zabul are agriculture and animal husbandry.

 60.8% of the population lived below the national poverty line, one of the highest figures of all of Afghanistan's provinces.

-Zabul is by many indications one of Afghanistan's most conservative provinces.
+Zabul is by many indications one of Afghanistan's most religious conservative provinces.